We need to get over syndrome that 'West is the bad guy': Jaishankar | Law-Order

 - India

-External Affairs Minister S Jaishankar on Sunday said the West was not the ''bad guy'' as it was not flooding Asian and African markets with goods on a massive scale and that there was a need to get over the ''syndrome'' of seeing it in a negative way.
+External Affairs Minister S Jaishankar has said the West was not the ''bad guy'' as it was not flooding Asian and African markets with goods on a massive scale and that there was a need to get over the ''syndrome'' of seeing it in a negative way.

-Jaishanker, in an interview to Malayalam news channel Asianet, also made it clear that he was not batting for the West.
-He was in Thiruvananthapuram as part of the launch of the PM Vishwakarma scheme.
+Jaishankar, in an interview to Malayalam news channel Asianet News, also made it clear that he was not batting for the West.
+He was in Thiruvananthapuram on Sunday as part of the launch of the PM Vishwakarma scheme.

 ''It is not the West which is flooding Asia and Africa with goods on a massive scale.
 I think we need to get over the syndrome of the past that the West is the bad guy and on the other side are the developing countries.
 The world is more complicated, the problems are much more complicated than that,'' the minister said.